 You do not have to be a resident of Utah in order to get a marriage license.
-Both of you will need to show at least one form of identification like a driver's license, birth certificate, or passport.
-You will also need to provide your Social Security numbers.
+Both of you will need to show at least one form of identification, such as a driver's license, birth certificate, or passport.
+You will need to provide your Social Security numbers as well.

-You need to know the names, birthplaces, and maiden names of your parents.
+For the application, you will need to know the names, birthplaces, and maiden names of your parents.

 If previously married, the date of divorce or date of spouse's death must be supplied.

 Utah does not have a waiting period after you receive the marriage license.

 No other tests are required in Utah.